 The near future realm of education will have the following features:

-A shift of emphasis from traditional teaching methods to newer approaches where the teacher is no longer just an instructor, but also a coach and mentor who participates in the learning process with students rather than just leading it.
+There will be a shift of emphasis from traditional teaching methods to newer approaches, where the teacher is no longer just an instructor, but also a coach and mentor who participates in the learning process with students rather than just leading it.

 The use of blended learning will become commonplace, which features an optimal balance between teaching and technological aid.
 Additionally, lifelong learning would likely replace specialization.

 Personalized and project-based learning to encourage equitable learning and active participation at a pace that benefits each student uniquely will become ubiquitous.

 PBL is a student-oriented teaching methodology in which students gain knowledge and experience by working for a prolonged period on real-world challenges and problems.
 PBL is part of the solution for educators looking for dynamic teaching methods.
 It fosters 21st-century skills such as Active Learning, Collaboration and Cooperation, Critical thinking, and Problem-solving.
 Ultimately, all these skills enhance employability in the future.

 With the advent of theGig Economy, learners should be equipped with vital skills and relevant knowledge.
 The benefits of PBL as a tool for teaching are many and widespread.